Azure/azure-sphere-samples/Samples/AvnetBT510BtSensor/README.md

-# Sample: AvnetBT510Sensor
+# Sample: AvnetBT510Sensor + TE HTU21D temperature and Humidity Sensor

+This sample implements a application that can monitor and report sensor data for upto 6 BT510 BLE sensors.

 ![Starter Kit](./media/SKPic.jpg)

 This sample uses a BLE device connected to an Azure Sphere device to capture, parse and transmit BT510 Sensor data to Azure.
 The Avnet BLE PMOD runs a Laird SmartBasic application (BT510 Repeater Gateway) that listens for broadcast messages from any BT510, then transmits the message over a UART connection to the Azure Sphere Starter Kit.
-The Azure Sphere application parses the message and sends up any telemetry/events as telemetry to Azure.
+The Azure Sphere application parses the message, verifies that the BT510 is authorized to send data from the application and sends up any telemetry/events as telemetry to Azure.

 ![Starter Kit](./media/qiioPic.jpg)